Forza Horizon 6 – Latest News And Release Date

 Will Forza Horizon 6 Be On PS4/PS5?

-While Microsoft recently released Forza Horizon 5 on PlayStation platforms, Forza Horizon 6 is likely to remain exclusive to Xbox and PC at launch.
-This aligns with Microsoft’s strategy of keeping flagship titles exclusive initially.
+While Microsoft recently released Forza Horizon 5 on PlayStation platforms, Forza Horizon 6 will remain exclusive to Xbox and PC at launch.

 The PlayStation version of FH5 arrived in April 2025, around 3.5 years after its Xbox debut, a move that surprised many, given Microsoft’s previous stance on exclusivity.